SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 ## 1. Connect to Splunk

 !!!note
-    Splunk instance must be activated on your server
+    Splunk instance must be activated on your server.

 1. In a Web browser, type the following and replace `server_ip` and `port` by their values: http://server_ip:port